-The network of bikeways and bicycle parking stations recommended in the Bicycle Master Plan is extensive and it is likely to be only partially completed during the 25-year life of this plan.
+The network of bikeways and bicycle parking stations recommended in the Bicycle Master Plan is extensive but as previously discussed is not likely to be fully constructed, partly because of budget limitations and partly because the plan identifies redundant options to ensure that the goal of connectivity can be achieved.
+It is likely to be only partially completed during the life of the plan through County capital projects, state highway projects and private development.
 Such a large network is proposed so that opportunities to implement the preferred bicycling network are not lost when unforeseen circumstances arise.
-However it is important to identify bikeway network priorities because funding for implementation is limited.
+However, it is important to identify bikeway network priorities because funding for implementation is limited.